walezbee/AzureFunMigration/Whiteboard design session/WDS trainer guide - Line-of-business application migration.md

     While Azure Migrate does not support assessment for physical servers, it does support migration, using the Azure Site Recovery migration engine.
 The approach and architecture are similar to that used for VMware VMs.
 Alternatively, a number of third-party migration tools is listed on the [Azure Migration hub](https://azure.microsoft.com/migration/) and integrated into Azure Migrate.

+    An alternative approach for migrating an on-premises VMware environment is to lift-and-shift into the [Azure VMware solution](https://azure.microsoft.com/services/azure-vmware/).
+This provides an Azure-hosted VMware environment.
+This approach offers speed of migration, application compatibility, and the ability to continue to use the tools and knowledge already embedded in the team.
+It does not offer all the advantages of a full cloud migration, but can still be very useful for difficult workloads or to meet aggresives schedules.

     For database migration, dedicated database migration tools should be preferred.

     For Microsoft SQL Server databases, the Azure Database Migration Service is recommended.
 This is a fully-managed service designed to streamline the process of migrating databases to Azure.
 It can scale to support multiple database migrations and migrate large databases.
 Two migration modes are supported: offline and online.
 Offline migration provides the simplest migration experience, but requires the application to be taken offline for the entire data replication process.
 Online migration synchronizes databases without downtime, giving a continual status of the number of pending changes.
 Once all changes are replicated, only a short downtime is required to cut over between databases.